SOVEREIGN GOLD BONDS SCHEME 2018-19 Series VI

 Sovereign Gold Bonds are government securities denominated in grams of gold and act as a substitute for holding physical gold.
 The redemption price will be in Indian Rupees based on simple average of closing price of gold of 999 purity of previous 3 working days published by IBJA.
 They are linked to the gold price and are thus expected to fetch the investors the same returns as that in case of physical gold.
-Sovereign Gold Bond SGB 2018 -19 16/04/2018 Series I is live from April 16, 2018 to April 20, 2018.
+Sovereign Gold Bond SGB 2018 -19 4/02/2019 Series VI is live from February 04, 2019 to February 8, 2019.

 The Sovereign Gold Bonds will be available both in Demat and paper form.

 2.5% interest pa in addition to returns linked to Gold prices.